komeilmehranfar/visa-sponsers-companies-for-iranians/docs/countries/netherlands.md

 ## 📊 Overview

 **Total Companies**: 37
-**Popular Industries**: FinTech, E-commerce, Software Development, Banking
+**Popular Industries**: Digital Consulting, Software Development, Data & Analytics
 **Major Cities**: Amsterdam, The Hague, Utrecht, Eindhoven

 The Netherlands is one of the most Iranian-friendly countries in Europe with a strong tech ecosystem, excellent English proficiency, and progressive visa policies.
 Many global companies have their European headquarters here.